-Content and Social Media Value Innovation is the key components for the future.
+Content and Social Media Value Innovation is the key component for the future.

-Four key factors to become a leader of Content and Social Media Hospitality are;
+Four key factors to become a leader in Content and Social Media Hospitality are;

 Value proposition: The Hotels promise to deliver on a particular combination of values – price, quality, performance, selection, and convenience.

-Value driven Hotel: Combination of operation processes, management systems, hotel structure, and a culture that provide the hotel to deliver its value proposition.
+Value-driven Hotel: A combination of operation processes, management systems, hotel structure, and a culture that provides the hotel to deliver its value proposition.

 Value discipline: Combining operation models and value propositions to be the best in their markets.

 Value innovation: The Content and Social Media Tipping point for Hotels lays in Value Innovation.
-Value Innovation is created where a Hotels action favorable affect both its cost structure and its value proposition to buyers.
+Value Innovation is created where a Hotels action favorably affects both its cost structure and its value proposition to buyers.

-Cost savings are made by eliminating and reducing factors that the Hotel Industry compete on.
+Cost savings are made by eliminating and reducing factors that the Hotel Industry competes on.

 Guests today are seeking new and innovative ways to add value to their overall customer experience.

-As Hoteliers, we play a key role in our guest’s journey, stories and experience.
+As Hoteliers, we play a key role in our guest’s journey, stories, and experiences.

 Traditionally innovation has represented a predictable pattern based on studies, surveys, forums, and trends.

 Today we are facing major shifts towards more disruptive innovations.
-Disruptive innovations break new barriers and taps into new market and value networks.
+Disruptive innovations break new barriers and tap into new markets and value networks.

-We have seen that disruptive innovations have been introduced by entrepreneurs and that millennials been more adapt to this.
+We have seen that disruptive innovations have been introduced by entrepreneurs and that millennials have been more adapting to this.